oalotaik/food_assistance_analysis/README.md

 # Necessary Packages
-Libraries that come with the Anaconda distribution + Scikit-learn
+Libraries that come with the Anaconda distribution + Scikit-learn + Seaborn

 # Motivation
 This project was conducted in cooperation with the Central Pennsylvania Food Bank to analyze their network of food agencies, e.g soup kitchens and local food bank, in their service area which covers the 27 counties in Central PA